 What does science say about it?
 According to a study published, around 83 million people have tried marijuana at least once in their lifetime.
-In the 15-64 age group, the highest number of people to use it in France – 40.9 percent, in USA – 35.6 percent, in Italy – 31.9 percent.
-Poland takes 12th place with the result of 16.2 percent.
+In the 15-64 age group, the highest number of people to use it in France – 40.9 percent, in the USA – 35.6 percent, in Italy – 31.9 percent.
+Poland takes 12th place with a result of 16.2 percent.

 Below Is the Rest of the Article

-The last comprehensive report of the American National Academy of Sciences, Engineering and Medicine is a solid basis for discussing the health risks and benefits associated with marijuana use.
+The last comprehensive report of the American National Academy of Sciences, Engineering, and Medicine is a solid basis for discussing the health risks and benefits associated with marijuana use.
 When it happens to be the benefits of cannabis the experts say of aspects.

 “The growing availability and acceptance of marijuana and its derivatives raise serious concerns about public health,” said Professor Marie McCormick, chairwoman of the committee working on the report, the need for cross-sectional research into cannabis.
 In the United States, over 22 million people are admitted to smoking.
 “We have conducted an in-depth and extensive review of the latest research to clearly determine what science is saying and, at the same time, identify areas that need further analysis,” Professor McCormick added.

 The authors of the report have reached up to 10,000 scientific studies conducted since 1999 on the impact of marijuana on health.
 On their basis, they formulated 100 final applications.
-They concern the effects of the both recreational and therapeutic use of cannabis products.
+They concern the effects of both recreational and therapeutic use of cannabis products.
 We present conclusions important for people for whom cannabis joint inflammation is one of the ways to relax.